The ancient Romans are one of the most important, transformational, and well-known civilizations in world history.

 The Roman Empire lived on in the east Byzantine Empire, with Constantinople as the sole capital.

-Emperor Justinian reigned from 527 BC to 565 BC and is known as the greatest Byzantine emperor.
+Emperor Justinian reigned from 527 to 565 BCE and is known as the greatest Byzantine emperor.
 The empire experienced a golden age.

 Justinian was able to expand the empire’s reach and power, reaching Greece, the Balkans, Syria, Palestine, Egypt, eastern North Africa, and parts of Italy.

 Justinian also oversaw significant cultural development and enrichment within the empire.
-The Hagia Sophia – the magnificent Church of the Holy Wisdom – was completed in 537 BC.
-It was the largest, most beautiful and most impressive church in the world for almost a thousand years, and became the center of the Greek Orthodox Church.
+The Hagia Sophia – the magnificent Church of the Holy Wisdom – was completed in 537 BCE.
+It was the largest, most beautiful and most impressive church in the world for almost a thousand years and became the center of the Greek Orthodox Church.